biralavor/42_minitalk/README.md

 The SIGUSR1 and SIGUSR2 signals are set aside for you to use any way you want.
 They’re useful for simple interprocess communication, if you write a signal handler for them in the program that receives the signal. (source: https://www.gnu.org/software/libc/manual/2.34/html_node/Standard-Signals.html)

-////// Pending and Blocked Signals
-The _kernel_ maintains two bit-vectors for every process.
-It makes a distinction between _generating_ a signal and _delivering_ the signal. signal generation: kernel updates the data structure of the receiving process to record 'the signal was sent' signal delivery: kernel forces the receiving process to respond to the signal (e.g by invoking a signal handler) Every type of signal has a specific bit in this bit-vector

-Pending bit-vector records what signals have yet to be delivered to the process.
-Each process has:
-	- _linked list_ of pending signals
-	- ```siginfo_t``` struct records relevant details of the pending signal
- 	- array of _signal action_ structs
-If multiple instances of a given signal occur before a process receives the signal, it will see **only one** instance of the signal.

-/////// Blocked bit-vector records what signals are currentle not allowed to be delivered to the process
-	- Can have a signal that is both blocked and pending
- 	- When the signal is unblocked, it'll be delivered to the process When a signal is delivered, that type of signal is automatically blocked for the process for:
-  	- Preventing a given signal handler from interrupting itself
-	- One kind of signal can interrupt another kind of signal

 **Project headers**
 ```
 #include <signal.h>		// for signals, kill